Hit and Run Auto Accident Attorneys Protecting the Rights of the Injured

 Work with an experienced hit and run accident attorney

 With the increasing number of people being involved in hit and run accidents, we at RML have helped countless people get compensation for their injuries and losses.
 Sometimes we are able to discover the identity of the driver who ran because of a witness statement or by tracing their plates, or because they turned themselves in to the authorities.
 We then do everything possible to hold them accountable for their actions.
 When we are unable to track down the driver who left the scene we can help you file a claim with your own insurance company under the uninsured/ underinsured motorist coverage on your policy.

 Related information on hit and run accidents in Nashville

 Find out what RML can do for you after a hit and run accident

 When you have survived the anguish of having been injured in a hit and run car accident, you want justice for the wrong that was done to you.
-The legal team at the Rocky McElhaney Law Firm is ready to take on the legal challenge on your behalf and win the compensation you need to get on with your life.
+The Nashville auto accident attorneys at the Rocky McElhaney Law Firm are ready to take on the legal challenge on your behalf and win the compensation you need to get on with your life.
 You may schedule a free initial consultation to discuss your case by calling 888.619.4765 or filling out our contact form.
 We serve clients in Nashville, Hendersonville and Knoxville and throughout Tennessee.